 Landlords’ Rights & Responsibilities

 Equally, the law gives Virginia landlords certain rights and responsibilities.
-You obtain the right to:
+A Virginia landlord obtains the right to:

-- Enter your tenant’s rented premises, given a verbal or written notice.
+- Enter their tenant’s rented premises, given verbal or written notice.

-- Choose the type of tenant you wish to rent to as long as the process doesn’t discriminate against any applicant on the basis of their protected class.
+- Choose the type of tenant they wish to rent to as long as the process doesn’t discriminate against any housing applicant on the basis of their protected class.

 - Require a tenant to pay a security deposit prior to moving in.

 - Enforce the terms of the rental agreement, such as levying a late fee on late payment of rent.

 - Charge a tenant the amount of rent of their choosing and increase it when they want to by whichever amount they decide is best.

 Overview of the Virginia Landlord Tenant Laws